-Antibiotics residue and its positive correlation with their corresponding ARG subtypes suggested sublethal concentrations of antibiotics might have a high probability to select for resistance to generate genotypic and phenotypic variability between environment and ecosystems [56].
-In the present study, sul1, ermB and mphA had positive correlation with their antibiotics to suggest that some ARGs and antibiotics in the reservoir had identical sources, which was similar to the study result in the urban river in Beijing [18].
-However, there was no significant correlation between other antibiotics and ARGs, suggesting that the antibiotics in this reservoir mainly imported from external aquatic environment and low antibiotics residue did not exert strong selective pressures.
+Antibiotics residue and its positive correlation with their corresponding ARG subtypes suggested sublethal concentrations of antibiotics might have a high probability to select for resistance to generate genotypic and phenotypic variability between environment and ecosystems [59].
+In the present study, sul1, ermB and mphA had a positive correlation with their antibiotics to suggest that some ARGs and antibiotics in the reservoir had identical sources, which was similar to the study result in the urban river in Beijing [18].
+However, there was no significant correlation between other antibiotics and ARGs, suggesting that the antibiotics in this reservoir were mainly imported from the external aquatic environment and low antibiotic residue did not exert strong selective pressures.

-To be specific, regarding the antibiotics and ARGs results in a temporal and spatial context, some significant tendency between the different sites in this reservoir and the different sampling times could be observed.
-In terms of the different sampling sites, higher total relative abundance of the ARGs were detected in site S8 than those found in other sites.
-Several antibiotics (including SMX, SMM, AZM, FLX, ENR and CTC) could be found relative high concentrations in site S8, while the slight differences among all samples for the rest of detected antibiotics, including SDZ, SCP, SMP and OTC.
+Compared to the survey on ARGs in Qingcaosha Reservoir in 2016 [16], there is no remarkable abundance of differences that might suggest a dynamic balance of ARGs in this area.
+But with more sampling sites in Qingcaosha Reservoir in this study, the results can better reflect about more its spatial distribution of antibiotics and ARGs.
+For antibiotics and ARGs in this reservoir, the studied antibiotics and ARGs tended to be of higher abundance in the sites closer to the inflow of the Qingcaosha Reservoir than those close to the outflow in most cases.
+Thus, we considered that reservoir could be served as a functional area contributing to the elimination or dilution of ARGs.
+To be specific, regarding the antibiotics and ARGs results in a temporal and spatial context, some significant tendencies between the different sites in this reservoir and the different sampling times could be observed.
+In terms of the different sampling sites, higher total relative abundance of the ARGs was detected in site S8 than those found in other sites.
+Several antibiotics (including SMX, SMM, AZM, FLX, ENR and CTC) could be found relative to high concentrations in site S8, while the slight differences among all samples for the rest of detected antibiotics, including SDZ, SCP, SMP and OTC.
 In contrast, the CLA, SPM, and PenG were of high residues in S5 and S6.
 For ARGs, it was apparent that the relative abundance was higher in S8 (Fig. 3a and 3c).
-From the map of Qingcaosha reservoir as Fig. 1 showed, S8 was the nearest site to the raw water from the Yangtze river, suggesting that the raw water maybe the source of the antibiotic residues.
+From the map of Qingcaosha Reservoir as Fig. 1 showed, S8 was the nearest site to the raw water from the Yangtze River, suggesting that the raw water maybe the source of the antibiotic residues.
 Therefore, the occurrence and distribution characteristics of ARGs may be affected by water velocity, geographical conditions and material exchange.